busi07k/Cybersecurity-BegginnerGuide2026/BlueTeam.md

 ## SOC Analyst Roadmap (Resources & Certs)

 To land that Tier 1 SOC Analyst role, you need hands-on practice.
-I have divided the best resources into a 100% Free path and a Premium/Certification path.
+I have divided the best resources into a learning and certification path.

-###  The 100% Free Path
-If you are on a budget, you can still build an amazing foundation with these tools:
-*  **Watch (YouTube):**  [MyDFIR]([MyDFIR - 30 Day SOC Analyst Challeng](https://www.youtube.com/watch?v=W3ExS2m6B24&list=PLG6KGSNK4PuBb0OjyDIdACZnb8AoNBeq6) (30 Days SOC challenge).
-*  **Practice (Labs):** [Blue Team Labs Online (BTLO)](https://blueteamlabs.online/) (The best free alternative to TryHackMe for defenders) and [CyberDefenders](https://cyberdefenders.org/blueprint/) (Great for PCAP and memory analysis).
-* **Tool Mastery:** [Free Splunk Training](https://www.splunk.com/en_us/training/free-courses/splunk-7-0-fundamentals-1.html).
-Splunk is the #1 SIEM in the world; doing their free training adds huge value to your resume.

-###  The Premium Path & Certifications
+### Path & Certifications
-If you can invest in your education, this is the most direct route to getting hired:

 * 🔵 **Practice (TryHackMe):** [SOC Level 1 Path](https://tryhackme.com/path/outline/soclevel1).
 A comprehensive, guided path covering everything from phishing analysis to SIEMs.
-* 🟢 **Practice (HTB):** [SOC Analyst Prerequisites](https://academy.hackthebox.com/path/outline/soc-analyst).
-A highly technical deep-dive into defense.

-** The Gold Standard Certifications:**
+**The Gold Standard Certifications:**
 * **[BTL1 - Blue Team Level 1](https://securityblue.team/why-btl1/):** The ultimate entry-level certification.
 It is 100% practical (a 24-hour incident response exam).
 Having this proves you can actually do the job.
 * **[Microsoft SC-900](https://learn.microsoft.com/en-us/credentials/certifications/security-compliance-and-identity-fundamentals/):** (Security, Compliance, and Identity Fundamentals).
 If you want to understand the Microsoft security ecosystem, this is the perfect beginner-friendly certification to prove your foundational knowledge to recruiters.
 > **Pro Tip:** Microsoft provides all the study material for the SC-900 completely for free on Microsoft Learn.
 Even if you cannot afford the exam voucher right now, completing the free reading path is highly recommended to boost your knowledge!

 Final recommendations on the certifications you should have before looking for your first role.

-* CompTia Security +
+* CompTia Security + = Number 1 entry-level certification worldwide, will teach you cibersecurity language
-* BTL1
-* SC900
+* BTL1 = Practice certification, this shows that you can do the work on a real enviorment and not only in theory.
+* SC900 = Microsoft entry-level certification, will teach you the basics about Microsoft eviorment ( Microsoft defender XDR, Microsoft Sentinel, Azure...) nowdays Many companies use Microsoft Enviorment.
-> I Highly recommend that you create your own home lab, ill leave here a repository where i show you how to configure your virtual machines and build your Splunk Homelab from 0 -> [Click](
+> I Highly recommend that you create your own home lab, ill leave here a repository where i show you how to configure your virtual machines and build your Splunk Homelab from 0 -> [Click](https://github.com/busi07k/splunkhomelab)

+> I also recommendate that you post and be active in the community, teach, and let them teach you!!
+GoodLuck Analyst!

 ---